 The versatile Camsell was equally comfortable scoring on a cold, wet night on a muddy pitch in the northeast amateur leagues as he was a sunny afternoon on the Wembley baize for England.

 Originally a winger, Camsell’s goal-scoring exploded when he was drafted to replace the injured Jimmy McClelland at the start of 1926-27 during an early-season slump for Boro.
-After missing the first four games, Camsell managed to bag a record 59 league goals in 37 games (and 63 goals in all competitions) to help make Boro champions.
+After missing the first four games, Camsell managed to bag a record 59 league goals in 37 games (and 63 goals in all competitions) to help make Boro second division champions.
 Described by Brian Clough as “the toughest player in the football league” Camsell was a complete all-rounder, able to score with both feet and head regularly from every angle, inside and outside the penalty area.

 With the nation’s favourite, Dixie Dean, playing for Everton and Camsell plying his trade in the unglamorous northeast, Dean was seen as the poster boy for English football alongside Cliff Bastin, Arsenal’s own goal machine of Chapman’s glory days.
 Both were England regulars compared to Camsell.
 With so few international fixtures compared to modern football and with the England team of the day being picked by an FA committee, it helps explain why Camsell was only selected nine times over a span of 7 seasons.

 If Camsell was playing and scoring goals at the same rate today, he could be playing in the Champions League with Real Madrid or Barcelona, commanding a £100m plus transfer fees and earning £150k per week or more.
 As it was, he lived in a small house on a terraced street within walking distance of Ayresome Park and drove an old Morris Eight car.